-We took some of the best work from the UX Porn gallery to illustrate some ideas to answer that question.
+We took some of the best work from the UX Patterns gallery to illustrate some ideas to answer that question.
 Click the wireframes to upload them completely free to your UXPin account and start tinkering right away.
 If you’re new to UXPin, it’s a good way to start a free trial, click the wireframe you like to sing up for free.

-Drop down menu from Dishizzle
+Dropdown menu from Dishizzle